FilipGieraga/Python-ENG/15. Company Structure/README.md

 It's purpose is to define both vertical and horizontal structure. **The vertical structure is determined by work experience, while the horizontal structure is defined by the company_size variable.** <br>
 **Company_size** is one of the most important variables in the entire program and the number of employees on individual positions depends on it.
-To be able to start assigning data for individual employees, this function must initially fill two variables, which are lists named list_staz and list_klucze with data, i.e. internships of individual employees and corresponding identifiers.
+To be able to start assigning data for individual employees, this function must initially fill two variables, which are lists named internship_list and keys_list with data, i.e. internships of individual employees and corresponding identifiers.
 Then the company_size variable is calculated, which is the number_of_employees divided by 100 and rounded down. <br>
-The first employee to whom the data will be assigned is the CEO, the variable klucz_1 looks for the index of the longest work experience in the list named list_staz.
-Then the indicated index number is found in the list list_klucze and its value, i.e. a specific employee_ID, is assigned to the variable klucz_2.
+The first employee to whom the data will be assigned is the CEO, the variable key_1 looks for the index of the longest work experience in the list named internships_list.
+Then the indicated index number is found in the list keys_list and its value, i.e. a specific employee_ID, is assigned to the variable key_2.
 CEO is the only employee in the company who has a unique e-mail address, eg "kuba.szulc-CEO@google.com".
 His annual earnings and earnings of all other employees depend on the comapny_size.
 Earnings are always a random number from a specific range depending on company_size variable.
 The higher this variable is, the higher everyone's earnings.